price our blocks such that our built wall costs, that is, the

 are the only sound absorbing decorative fence system on the

-Can the fences be used below grade and as retaining walls?
+Can the fences be used below grade or as retaining walls?

-panel.
-Premocrete™ panel and post fences can be used below grade
+Premocrete™ and Litecast™ panel and post fences can be used below grade

 fences withstand hurricane force winds?

 Our fences are all designed by engineers to

 resist hurricane force winds.
 Drawings are available which show

 the wind resistance rating and how the fences should be